 Subject Specific Skills:

-On completion of the course, students should be able to make an assessment of the key climate change mitigation strategies available to a business or industry sector and to have the necessary knowledge and skills to recommend an effective suite of such strategies.
-They should also be aware of the barriers to and incentives for emissions reduction projects.
+On completion of the course, students should be able to make an assessment of the key climate change mitigation strategies available to a business / industry sector or government department and to have the necessary knowledge and skills to recommend an effective suite of such strategies.
+This includes an awareness of the incentives for, and barriers to, low-carbon technology and emission reduction policies.